-- It must allege facts with enough specificity to show that the allegations, if true, would constitute a violation of District policies or procedures prohibiting discrimination, harassment, or retaliation; - The complainant must sign and date the Formal Complaint; - The complainant must file any Formal Complaint not involving employment within one year of the date of the alleged discriminatory, harassing, or retaliatory conduct or within one year of the date on which the complainant knew or should have known of the facts underlying the allegation(s) of discrimination, harassment, or retaliation. - The complainant must file any Formal Complaint alleging discrimination, harassment, or retaliation in employment within 180 days of the date of the alleged discriminatory, harassing, or retaliatory conduct, except that this period shall extended by no more than 90 days following the expiration of the 180 days if the complainant first obtained knowledge of the facts of the alleged violation after the expiration of the 180 days.
-If the Formal Complaint does not meet the requirements set forth above, the District Office of Employee Relations will promptly return it to the complainant and specify the defect.
-If the sole defect is that the Formal Complaint was filed outside the applicable proscribed timeline, the Vice Chancellor of Human Resources and Employee Relations will handle the matter as an informal complaint.
+- A Complaint must meet each of the following criteria: - It must allege facts with enough specificity to show that the allegations, if true, wouldconstitute a violation of District policies or procedures prohibiting discrimination, harassment, or retaliation;

+The Complainant must file any Complaint not involving employment within one year ofthe date of the alleged discriminatory, harassing, or retaliatory conduct or within one yearof the date on which the Complainant knew or should have known of the facts underlyingthe allegation(s) of discrimination, harassment, or retaliation.

+The Complainant must file any Complaint alleging discrimination, harassment, orretaliation in employment within 180 days of the date of the alleged discriminatory, harassing, or retaliatory conduct, except that this period shall extended by no more than 90 days following the expiration of the 180 days if the Complainant first obtainedknowledge of the facts of the alleged violation after the expiration of the 180 days.
+If the Complaint does not meet the requirements set forth above, the District Office of Employee Relations will promptly contact the Complainant and specify the defect.
+If the Complainant is unable to fix the defect in the Complaint, the Vice President of Student Services shall consider the allegations contained in the Complaint and determine the appropriate course of action.
+This may include efforts to informally resolve the matter or a fact-finding investigation